The Disaster Assistance Response Team (DART)

 The DART can deploy for up to 60 days, working alongside local authorities and other international organizations and agencies.
 It acts as a stabilization measure until the local government and international organizations are capable of assuming responsibility for subsequent recovery and reconstruction efforts.Around the world, many governmental and non-governmental organizations deliver expert humanitarian aid programs and services.
 The DART does not compete with these organizations; it complements their activities.

-The DART deploys only to “permissive” environments at the request of an affected nation — that is, to regions where the government supports its presence and it will not face organized resistance to its operations.
+The DART deploys to “permissive” environments at the request of an affected nation — that is, to regions where the government supports its presence and where it will not face organized resistance to its operations.
 It is not a standing force, but a group of pre-identified personnel across Canada ready to deploy on operations on short notice.

 The primary responsibilities of the DART are: